Post Animal: Solo Music: Daallher and Dawn Clarke

 Allison has released music on Bandcamp as early as 2014 under the name 'Daallher', but these works have not been carried over to his present musical career.

-In 2024, Allison took on the pseudonym "Dawn Clarke" for his current solo music, releasing one single (Growing Pains B/W Holding On) and one EP (Pit Stop).
+In 2024, Allison took on the pseudonym "Dawn Clarke" for his current solo music, releasing one pair of singles, Growing Pains B/W Holding On (2024), and one EP, Pit Stop (2025).
 Both works have been released for digital download and streaming on most major streaming sites.

 Matt Williams

 Williams is another founding member of the band, starting the band with high school friend Dalton Allison after the pair moved to Chicago for college in 2014.

-Williams is credited for guitar is most of the band's discography and contributes vocals on songs such as Heart Made Of Metal (from When I Think Of You In A Castle) and In A Paradise (from Forward Motion Godyssey).
+Williams is credited for guitar on most of the band's discography and contributes vocals on songs such as "Heart Made Of Metal" (from When I Think Of You In A Castle) and "In A Paradise" (from Forward Motion Godyssey).

+Outside of Post Animal, Williams has credits in some of Djo's music, such as playing guitar in "Total Control" from Twenty Twenty (2019).

 Jake Hirshland

 Hirshland is the third founding member of the band, joining Allison and Williams shortly after meeting them for the first time in college in 2014.

 Hirshland most often plays a combination of keyboards or synthesizers with guitar, often both during the same song, including during live performances.
-He contributes lead vocals on songs such as Maybe You Have To (from IRON) and frequently contributes backing vocals.
+He contributes lead vocals on songs such as "Maybe You Have To" (from IRON) and frequently contributes backing vocals.

-Outside of Post Animal, Hirshland also works frequently with Keery as a creative director for Djo, with credits on Twenty Twenty, Decide, The Crux, and The Crux Deluxe.
+Outside of Post Animal, Hirshland also works frequently with Keery as a creative director for Djo, with credits on Twenty Twenty (2019), Decide (2022), The Crux (2025), and The Crux Deluxe (2025).

-In 2019, Hirshland began releasing music with Reyes under the name 'Jake and Javier'.
+In 2019, Hirshland began releasing music with Reyes under the name "Jake and Javier".
 They released the single "Marcus" in 2019 and a pair of singles "Correlation" and "Just Me" (compiled under the name & Helini) in 2020.

 Joe Keery

 Keery was the fourth founding member of the band, initially filling the role of drummer after meeting Williams at their shared food service job in 2015.

-Keery had always dabbled in guitar and vocals, and was the bands primary drummer for their first EP, Post Animal Perform The Most Curious Water Activities, and the first few songs of their second EP, The Garden Series.
+Keery had always dabbled in guitar and vocals, and was the band's primary drummer for their first EP, Post Animal Perform The Most Curious Water Activities (2014), and the first few songs of their second EP, The Garden Series (2016).
 Wesley Toledo is credited for drums for the rest of the EP, and joined as the band's new official drummer, letting Keery play mainly guitar for the rest of their discography.
-Keery also has shared lead vocals roles on songs such as Ralphie and Gelatin Mode (both from When I Think Of You In A Castle).
+Keery also has shared lead vocals roles on songs such as "Ralphie" and "Gelatin Mode" (both from When I Think Of You In A Castle).

 Although officially still being part of the band, Keery often does not travel with or perform in the band's full sets while touring, though he has joined the band for parts of their sets when Djo and Post Animal tour together.